The Department of Agriculture:

 - strengthening biosecurity and quarantine arrangements, including emergency response arrangements for exotic pest and disease incursions

 - supporting the eradication and management of nationally significant agricultural and environmental plant and animal pests and diseases

-Our divisions work individually and together to deliver planned outcomes.
-Figure 7 shows our organisational structure as at 30 June 2014.
+Our divisions work individually and together to meet our objectives.
+Figure 7 shows our organisational structure.

-The secretary is responsible for the efficient and effective operation of the department and is also the Director of Animal and Plant Quarantine.
+The secretary is responsible for the efficient and effective operation of the department.
 His other roles include: